 To locate a Contracting Provider in your area, please visit the Contract Administrator's Website at www.bcidaho.com.
-You may also call the Contract Administrator's Customer Service Department at 208-331-7626 or 1-866-685-2259 for assistance in locating a Provider.
+You may also call our Customer Service Department at 208-331-7626 or 1-866-685-2259 for assistance in locating a Provider.